An image of countertop samples on a light countertop.

 • Requires regular sealing to be protected from stains

-Granite offers natural variation in the stone, and a variety of color and textures to choose from.
+Granite offers natural variation in the stone, and a variety of colour and textures to choose from.

 Marble Kitchen Counters